reaktor/Neliohinnat/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

+## UPDATE 15.2.2021

+The service was updated to include apartment price data up to 2020 and predictions for 2021.
+Data fetching queries were fixed to match pxweb's new api and minor refactoring was done.
+Data and sources are now in `update_2021` folder.
+A few modeling ideas were tried but not implemented.
+More on those below in section **future development**.

 ## UPDATE 7.3.2016

 The service was update with apartment price data from year 2015, and the predictions are now given for year 2017.
 The repository was updated so that all original scripts and data were moved to folders ending in `_2015`, and new scripts and data are in folders enging in `_2016`.